jkvor/epm/README.markdown

 			{"clones/mochiweb", []},
 			{"jacobvorreuter/log_roller", [{sha, "da5a7738c913383cbd06ca3a0139e6eaab03030f"}]},
 			{"ngerakines/etap", [{tag, "0.3.4"}]}
-		]}
+		]},
+		{prebuild_command, "./configure"},
+		{build_command, "make"},
+		{test_command, "make test"}
 	].

-If this file is not present, it is assumed that the app has no dependencies
+If this file is not present, it is assumed that the app has no dependencies and should run the default build commands

 ### Do it